 Everything is not all right.
-That’s what the worldwide protests against racially motivated abuse have made clear in the past weeks.
+That’s what the worldwide protests against racially motivated abuse have made clear.
 And it also applies to the working world — abuse doesn’t begin when people start fighting.
 Subtle abuse is visible in the daily discrimination that many people experience, in spite of anti-discrimination laws and even though diversity management has long been on the social agenda.

 Many companies have reacted to the protests against this inequality by taking a stand, disclosing their own efforts, and applauding improvements.
 Many have also been criticized for giving the impression that solidarity and diversity are just nice words for their public image but aren’t lived internally.
 One thing is clear: It’s not about what the PR department writes on social media, but what a company is doing concretely to work against structural discrimination.